 We considered multiple treatment strategies for this evaluation, consistent with the scope of the evidence review.
-For second-line pharmacotherapy, medications added to metformin included sulfonylureas, DPP-4 inhibitors, GLP-1 agonists, long-acting insulin analogs, and NPH insulin.
+For second-line pharmacotherapy, medications added to metformin included sulfonylureas, DPP-4 inhibitors, GLP-1 receptor agonists, long-acting insulin analogs, and NPH insulin.
 Consistent with the approach taken in the evidence review, we assumed that individual drugs within a given class would have identical treatment effects.
 Given the generic availability of both metformin and sulfonylureas, this combination was considered the "referent," and all other combinations were compared to it.

 For third-line pharmacotherapy, the combination of metformin, a sulfonylurea, and NPH insulin served as the referent management option.
-This was compared to metformin-sulfonylurea combinations with DPP-4s, GLP-1s, and insulin analogs added.
+This was compared to metformin-sulfonylurea combinations with DPP-4 inhibitors, GLP-1 receptor agonists, and insulin analogs added.